atomone-hub/genesis/README.md

 The benefits will extend beyond immediate technical solutions, contributing to a more vibrant and collaborative blockchain community.

-## Terms
+## Terms Definition

-* Decentralists: github.com/decentralists is the name of the party.
+* Decentralists:
+  - Definition: "Decentralists" refers to a party within the Cosmos ecosystem, actively advocating for decentralization principles.
+Their activities and philosophies are detailed at github.com/decentralists.
+  - Context: This group emphasizes the importance of distributed governance and autonomy within blockchain networks.
+They play a pivotal role in shaping the governance models and technical directions of projects they are involved in, including this fork.
+* AtomOne:
-* AtomOne: is the name of the hub of the party.
+  - Definition: "AtomOne" is the designated name for the hub operated by the Decentralists party.
+It serves as the core of their network infrastructure within the Cosmos ecosystem.
+  - Role: AtomOne functions as the operational and governance center for the Decentralists, facilitating key processes and decision-making within their framework.
+It's a critical component in implementing the party's vision and objectives.
-* Constitutional Majority: some higher bar than 2/3, say 90%.
+* Constitutional Majority:
+  - Definition: "Constitutional Majority" refers to a consensus threshold set at a higher bar than the standard two-thirds majority, proposed to be around 90%.
+  - Purpose: This elevated threshold aims to ensure broader agreement and inclusivity in critical decision-making processes.
+It reflects a commitment to achieving near-unanimous consensus on essential governance decisions, enhancing the legitimacy and stability of the outcomes.
+* IBC:
-* IBC: Inter Blockchain Communication using BFT light client proofs
+  - Definition: Inter Blockchain Communication (IBC) is a protocol that enables communication between different blockchain networks using Byzantine Fault Tolerant (BFT) light client proofs.
+  - Functionality: It allows for the transfer of assets and information across independent blockchains, fostering interoperability and flexibility in the blockchain ecosystem.
+IBC is a cornerstone of the Cosmos network's architecture, enabling its vision of an 'Internet of Blockchains'.
+* ICS:
-* ICS: Inter blockChain Security; for running multiple shard chains under the same validator; ICS1.5 improves inter-shard communication efficiently.
+  - Definition: ICS stands for Inter blockChain Security, a mechanism for running multiple shard chains under the same validator set.
+ICS1.5 is an enhancement that improves inter-shard communication efficiency.
+  - Impact: ICS enhances the security and scalability of blockchain networks by allowing multiple chains to share a common security model.
+ICS1.5, in particular, focuses on optimizing communication between these chains, making the overall network more efficient and robust.

 ----------------------------------------
 # Objectives